Connor Overton: Cincinnati Reds

 On November 17, 2021, Overton signed a minor league contract with the Cincinnati Reds.
 He was assigned to the Triple–A Louisville Bats to begin the 2022 season.

 On April 30, 2022, Overton was selected to the active roster to start against the Colorado Rockies.
 On May 12, Overton earned his first career win, tossing 6 1/3 scoreless innings against the Pittsburgh Pirates.
 On May 23, an MRI revealed Overton had a stress reaction in his lower back and he was placed on the 60-day injured list.
 Overton was activated from the injured list on September 24.
 He started four games for the Reds, finishing with a 1–0 record and 2.73 ERA with 14 strikeouts over 33 innings.

 Overton began the 2023 season out of Cincinnati's rotation, making 3 starts for the team.
 On April 15, 2023, Overton was placed on the injured list with a right elbow strain.
 The injury was suffered in a start against the Philadelphia Phillies in which he allowed 5 earned runs over 3 innings pitched.
 On May 7, manager David Bell said that Overton would be out until at least mid-July, and Overton was transferred to the 60-day injured list on May 14.
 He underwent Tommy John surgery on May 23, officially ending his season.
 On October 9, Overton was removed from the 40–man roster and sent outright to Triple–A Louisville.

 In 2024, Overton made 17 rehab appearances for the rookie-level Arizona Complex League Reds, High-A Dayton Dragons, and Louisville, struggling to a 1-2 record and 7.85 ERA with 28 strikeouts across 36 2/3 innings pitched.
 He elected free agency following the season on November 4, 2024.

 Toronto Blue Jays (second stint)

 On February 19, 2025, Overton signed a minor league contract with the New York Mets.
 He was released by the Mets prior to the start of the season on March 27.

 On April 23, 2025, Overton signed a minor league contract with the Toronto Blue Jays.
 In eight appearances (three starts) split between the rookie-level Florida Complex League Blue Jays, Single-A Dunedin Blue Jays, and Triple-A Buffalo Bisons, he recorded a cumulative 7.94 ERA with 14 strikeouts over 17 innings of work.
 Overton was released by the Blue Jays organization on June 30.

 Southern Maryland Blue Crabs

 On July 22, 2025, Overton signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+He made 11 starts for Southern Maryland, logging a 2—5 record and 5.45 ERA with 76 strikeouts across 66 innings of work.